NREL/routee-compass/rust/routee-compass-core/src/doc.md

 [StateModel] | metrics | static | `[state]` | mapping between domain-level state representation and the vectorized search state
 [CostModel] | metrics | static | `[cost]` | maps search state to a cost scalar that is minimized by the search algorithm

+### Builder, Service, Model

+In Compass, the requirement for phased initialization of (thread-) shared assets is to represent them as new values in the system.
+At initialization, empty **Builder** objects that implement a `build` method can construct a **Service**.
+A **Service** has a lifecycle of the entire program but is not read directly by a search algorithm as it has not yet had the chance to be customized for a given search query.
+For that, the **Service** must build a **Model** from the query arguments.
+A **Model** is instantiated in the thread when running the search and is destroyed when the search is completed.

 For details on the builder, service, and model traits for each dynamic model type, see:
   - [`crate::model::traversal`]
   - [`crate::model::access`]